Pandaqi/The-Saga-Of-Life-Website/levenssaga/content/en/oebps/books/the-fires-of-force/the-saltstone-smashers/chapter-5.md

 They didn't need to.
 She had _caught_ a Smasher, now dangling from her teeth.

 As they ran back to Darus, they picked up Alix.
 He was _fascinated_ by the broken stones.
-Even more so by the Marker Stones, which had been extracted from the broken Saltstone, hidden in a hole.
+Even more so by the Marker Stones hidden in a hole, which had been extracted from the broken Saltstone.

 There was debate about picking up the Marker Stones, but Bella thought it too dangerous.
 Besides, Alix insisted he could free Darus without it.